- $13 Billion+ Won

-The first, and arguably most important, step after an accident is to find out who was liable for the accident.
-In order to do so, you need the acquire the knowledge and resources of an experienced car accident attorney.
-The attorney will investigate whether other driver violated a law or whether the cars in the accident had any defect prior to the incident.
-There are four kinds of fault that Morgan & Morgan investigators will look for after an accident:
+The first, and arguably most important, step after a wreck is to find out who was liable for the wreck.
+An experienced lawyer will investigate whether other driver violated a law or whether the involved cars had any defect prior to the incident.
+There are four kinds of fault that Morgan & Morgan investigators will look for:

 - Negligence: Failure to act responsibly that leads to damage or injury.

-- Recklessness or wanton conduct: Willfully ignoring the chance of an accident and the safety of others.
+- Recklessness or wanton conduct: Willfully ignoring the chance of a crash and the safety of others.

 - Intentional misconduct: Deliberately performing an action that could harm someone or something, such as driving while intoxicated, speeding excessively, or when a knowingly selling defective or dangerous products.

-- Strict liability: In the case of auto accidents, this references auto defects, where fault is assigned to the manufacturer if the design of the vehicle was defective or the warning was inadequate.
+- Strict liability: In the case of crashes, this references defects, where fault is assigned to the manufacturer if the design of the vehicle was defective or the warning was inadequate.

 How a Memphis Car Accident Attorney Can Help

-After an accident, it is absolutely crucial to gather evidence such as such as police reports, witness statements, blood alcohol level (BAC) tests, and cell phone records to find out who is liable.
-Your attorney will analyze the evidence and prove that the other driver behave irresponsibly and violated a statute of breached common law.
+After a wreck, it is absolutely crucial to gather evidence such as such as police reports, witness statements, blood alcohol level (BAC) tests, and cell phone records to find out who is liable.
+Your lawyer will analyze the evidence and prove that the other driver behave irresponsibly and violated a statute of breached common law.
 Then, he or she will file a lawsuit to recover compensation (through a settlement or verdict) for current and future medical bills, lost wages, property damages, and pain and suffering.

 Should I Visit a Doctor After a Memphis Car Accident?